Medical Communications eLearning Program

 - Study Designs

 The goal of this module is to assist the medical affairs professional understand and comply with regulations and guidance around the dissemination of information about drug products.
-This modules focuses on the United States FDA and its regulations.
+Note that this module focuses on the United States FDA and its regulations.
 Other countries or regions have their own governing agencies with regulations that may or may not reflect those discussed here.

 - FDA Regulatory Standards for Advertising and Promotional Labeling